 We also facilitate a collaborative specialization certificate in conjunction with 14 academic units at the University of Toronto.

-Learn from faculty and investigators in engineering, medicine and dentistry across the University of Toronto and its partner hospitals to find innovative solutions for the most pressing health-care challenges in the world.
+Learn from engineering, medicine and dentistry researchers across the University of Toronto and its partner hospitals to develop innovative solutions for global challenges in human health.

 Which degree is right for me?

 Our four graduate degrees are suited towards different career goals.